sandeepsa1/ml/20-different-activation-functions-of-neural-networks-a-comparison/README.md

     1. ReLU is generally a good default choice.
     2. Leaky ReLU or PReLU can be used to address dying ReLU issues.
     3. ELU can be used if zero-centered output is beneficial and computational cost is not a concern.

-### Neural Network Architecture
-The neural network model comprises three hidden layers with 64, 32, and 16 neurons, respectively, using the ReLU activation function.
-The output layer consists of one neuron with a sigmoid activation function.

-### Usage
-1. Clone this repository to your local machine.
-1. Enable virtual environment by running scripts\activate
-1. Install the required dependencies.
-1. Run the Python script different-loss-functions.py
-1. View the generated plot to compare the loss curves for different optimizers.

-### Results
-The plot displays the loss curves for different optimizers over a fixed number of training epochs.
-By observing the plot, you can compare the convergence behavior and training efficiency of each optimizer.

-### Loss Functions
-1. sigmoid
-1. tanh
-1. relu
-1. leaky_relu
-1. elu

-### Results
-The training and validation accuracy and loss for each activation function are plotted over epochs in separate subplots for comparison.

-#### Dependencies
-1. Python 3.x
-1. Matplotlib
-1. Tensorflow